 Coffee and Beignets with Joan of Arc at Cafe du Monde

 We stumbled upon Cafe du Monde by accident, on our way to Jackson Square to meet General Andrew.
 We quickly decided we’d have coffee with Joan first and visit him later.
 As well as being famous for its fabulous milky coffee, Cafe du Monde is also legendary for its donut-like beignets.
-I’m not a donut fan, so I managed to resist.
+I managed to resist as I’m not a fan of donuts.
 However, Les is never one to shy away from food, so he went for it.
 They smelled amazing, if that makes any difference.
 I’m lead to believe they tasted that way, too.

 Just next to Cafe du Monde is a rather large statue of Joan of Arc.
 Gifted to New Orleans by the people of France, The Maid of Orleans stands proudly at the French Market; all gold and shiny.
 She’s quite an impressive size and comes complete with her weapon of choice: the cannon.
 Actually, she comes with two cannons, so I guess they’re a bit like shoes; you can’t really get by with just the one, can you?
 Exactly.
-The statue hasn’t always been located at the French Market, but one can only assume the smell of coffee and donuts was too much to resist.
+The French Market has not always been the location for the statue, but it lives her now.
+We can only assume the smell of coffee and donuts was too much for her to resist.
 And who could blame her?

 Have you visited New Orleans?
 What are your must-see sights?